Two-dimensional delta-Bose gas: skew-product relative motions: Formulations of main results

-Note that the SDEs in \eqref{SDE:DMY} and \eqref{SDE:DMYsqrt} are comparable to the SDEs in \eqref{def:BESQ} and \eqref{def:BES}, respectively.
-In particular, \eqref{SDE:DMYsqrt} still does not call for a local time to compensate the boundary behavior of $\BES(0,\beta\da)$ at $0$.
-This contrasts the SDE for the one-dimensional Bessel process.
-The reader may also compare \eqref{gen:BESab} with \eqref{SDE:DMYsqrt} for $\alpha=0$ to see that the latter is a ``trivial'' SDE realization of the former.
+for a one-dimensional standard Brownian motion $\{W_t\}$.
+Henceforth, $\BES Q(-\alpha,\beta\da)$ denotes the process $\{\rho_t^2\}$ under $\P^{\albe}$.
+Note that the SDE \eqref{SDE:DMYsqrt} of $\BES (-\alpha,\beta\da)$ does not call for a local time to compensate for the boundary behavior at $0$.
+The reader may also compare \eqref{gen:BESab} with \eqref{SDE:DMYsqrt} for $\alpha=0$ to see that the latter is a ``trivial'' SDE realization.

-The proof of Theorem~\ref{thm:2} depends heavily on exact calculations of ratios of the Macdonald functions for precise analytic properties of the drift coefficients $\mu^{\beta\da}_\alpha$ in \eqref{def:mu}.
-These properties are studied separately in Section~\ref{sec:RATIO}.
-In particular, the nontriviality of (1$\cc$) arises as we deal with the following function in $\mu^{\beta\da}_\alpha$:
+We do not see the comparison of solutions and pathwise uniqueness in Theorem~\ref{thm:2} (2$\cc$) directly covered by the general theories of SDEs.
+The comparison requires the monotonicity property of $\alpha\mapsto \mu^{\beta\da}_{\alpha}(x)$, and one step of the proof of the pathwise uniqueness for $\alpha=0$ uses the monotonicity of $x\mapsto \mu^{\beta\da}_{\alpha}(x)$ (Lemma~\ref{lem:continuity}).
+But these coefficients involve the ratios $K_{1-\alpha}(x)/K_\alpha(x)$ that make the monotonicity properties \emph{analytically} not obvious, although {\sc Mathematica} plots give us some clues.
+See Figure~\ref{fig:drift}.
+We are not able to find these monotonicity properties in the literature of special functions either.
+As for the pathwise uniqueness, the drift coefficients $x\mapsto \mu^{\beta\da}_{\alpha}(x)$ fail to satisfy the concave Osgood condition of Yamada and Watanabe \cite[Theorem~1 on p.164]{YW:71} for pathwise uniqueness in SDEs.
+This fact is made precise in the following proposition, which may be viewed an extension of the ill-behaved analytic properties of $b_\beta$ in Proposition~\ref{prop:DBM}.
+See Section~\ref{sec:Osgood} for the proof.